Puntsagiin Jasrai: Prime minister

-Jasrai was elected to the Mongolian State Great Hural on June 28, 1992 representing constituency 26 in Ulaanbaatar.
-At the Hural's first session on 20 July 1992 he was appointed prime minister.
-Before the selection Jasrai had told the members of the State Great Hural that he was "not a politician, rather a simple Economist" and promised that, if elected, he would work towards the expanding economic development and democracy in Mongolia.
+Jasrai was elected to the Mongolian State Great Khural on 28 June 1992, representing the 26th constituency of Ulaanbaatar.
+At the first parliamentary session on 20 July 1992, he was appointed prime minister.
+Before the nomination, Jasrai told members of the State Great Khural that he was "not a politician, rather a simple economist" and promised that, if elected, he would work towards expanding economic development and democracy in Mongolia.

 In June 1993, Jasrai visited the United States and met with government representatives and took part in an economic symposium.
 He also met with World Bank and International Monetary Fund representatives and spoke at the National Press Club.

-In summer 1993, opposition parties strongly criticized Jasrai and his government for not doing enough to prevent a worsening of the economy and they continued calls for his resignation throughout most of his term in office.
-During this period opposition parties joined to create the Mongolian Democratic Union coalition.
-In the July 1996 parliamentary elections, the Democratic Union proved victorious, ushering the first non-MPRP government since Mongolia's independence in 1921.
-Mendsaikhany Enkhsaikhan was subsequently appointed Prime Minister.
-Jasrai retained his seat in the State Great Hural until 2004.
+Later in the summer of 1993, opposition parties strongly criticized Jasrai and his government for not doing enough to prevent a worsening of the economy, and continued to call for his resignation throughout most of his term in office.
+During this period, opposition parties joined to create the Democratic Union Coalition (DUC).
+In the July 1996 parliamentary elections, the DUC won a landslide majority and formed the first non-MPRP government since 1921.
+Mendsaikhany Enkhsaikhan was subsequently appointed Prime Minister, succeeding Jasrai on 19 July.
+He retained his seat in the State Great Khural and served two consecutive full terms until 2004.

 Death

-Jasrai died on 25 October 2007 in Ulan Bator at the age of 73.
+Jasrai died on 25 October 2007 in Ulaanbaatar at the age of 73.